Why Stop Sizewell C? (updated June 2026)

 - The RSPB said wildlife will be damaged during Sizewell C’s construction.
 It was also opposed by the Suffolk Wildlife Trust.
 The site is surrounded by protected wildlife habitats and adjoins internationally famous Minsmere.
 Some of Sizewell Marshes SSSI will be built on.
 The site is wholly within the Suffolk Coast & Heaths Area of Outstanding Natural Beauty (AONB); construction would cut the AONB in half.

 - Sizewell C’s case for coastal stability at Sizewell, despite serious erosion on the coast close by, depends on the presence of two offshore banks to reduce the power of waves on the Sizewell foreshore, but these banks have shifted in past decades.
 Cefas stated “it is generally only possible to predict detailed changes to the coastline over the next 10 years”.
 Unexpected erosion of the existing Sizewell sacrificial dune has occurred in the past 12 months.
-Sea defence plans are not yet finalised.

 - Suffolk has considerably less infrastructure (the un-dualled A12 compared to the M5) and a smaller local workforce than Somerset where Hinkley C is under construction.
 76% of the construction workers (6,000 out of 7,900) would be required to relocate from outside the area.